How to Start a Graphic Design Business in 10 Steps

 3. Name your graphic design business

-Now that you’ve got a few clients and you’ve got the confidence you need for the long haul, it’s time to start laying the framework of a solid small business.
+With a few clients under your belt and the confidence for the long journey ahead, it’s time to establish the foundation of your solid small business, beginning with a thoughtfully chosen business name.

-Using your own name vs creating a business name
+Deciding between using your own name or creating a business name

-“Should I use my own name or should I create a business name?”
+“Should I use my own name, or should I craft a unique business name?”

-• How much you’re able to charge for your design work.
+• Your potential to command higher rates for your design work.

-• The kinds of design projects you’ll be hired for (including industry, calibre, and scale).
+• The type of design projects you’ll attract, including the industry, quality, and magnitude.

-My best advice for naming your graphic design business
+My top advice for naming your graphic design business

 Make sure it’s available on the web